jayedrashid/Photoshop-Design-Notes/README.md

 - on text layer right click >> Rasterize Type
 - on text layer right click >> Rasterize Layer Style
 - right click on this layer and check Gradient O
+Text Effects:
+- Select and right a text
+- from layer right click >> Convert to Smart Object
+- press Ctrl + T to transform
+- right click >> Warp to change the shape
+Text Effects:
+- Select and right a text
+- from layer right click >> Convert to Smart Object
+- change Fill % to 0
+- change stroke 5px white
+- from text layer Ctrl + Click to select
+- go Select >> Inverse
+- to make it a fill go adjustment layer panel >> Solid Color then choose a color.

 <h2 align="center">Pen Tool</h2>